I stumbled upon this idea for Low Carb Personal Pan Pizza Crusts and what a nice surprise.

 - garlic powder

-- Combine the biscuit mix and mozzarella, and cottage cheese in a small food processor ~ I recommend this one! (or blender- something with blades) and cut in well, add in egg whites and any other optional ingredients and pulse to blend lightly.
+- Combine the biscuit mix and mozzarella, and cottage cheese in a small food processor (or blender- something with blades) and cut in well, add in egg whites and any other optional ingredients and pulse to blend lightly.
 Don't overmix the wet ingredients.

 - Do not let the batter sit any longer than for the amount of time it takes to heat the skillet or it will get too thick and you'll need to add more water to make it spoonable.

-- To make the single serve crusts.
-Drop the entire single serve recipe or approx. 1/2 cup batter of the multiple serve batter into a 6"-8" hot oiled, cast-iron or ovenproof nonstick skillet.
+- Drop the entire single serve recipe into a 6"-8" hot oiled, cast-iron or ovenproof nonstick skillet.

 - Sprinkle the top of the bread lightly with the seasonings.
 The bread will start to cook in the hot skillet as you add the seasonings and start to form a gorgeous crust.
 (Work quickly and don't leave it on the stovetop too long.)